Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 If you want to pick some bits of my source code you can find it [here](https://github.com/Joao-Ex-Machina/jbcr.pt) so that you can hack together your own, **yes your very own**,  website.

-This post is of course more than inspired on José Lopes' [post on self-hosting](https://joselopes.dev/self-hosting).
+This post is of course more than inspired on José Lopes' [post on self-hosting](https://joselopes.dev/self-hosting), go check it out!

 # Why?

-Well if you know me you know I am not really a software type of guy, I prefer dabbling in hardware design and electronics.
+Well if you know me you know I am not really a software type of guy, I prefer to dabble in hardware design and electronics.
+Therefore I rarely entertained the idea of having me own webpage in last 4-5 years.

 However everything changed this summer, when my good friend (and gym partner) José Duarte Lopes showed me his [website](https://joselopes.dev)

-He had made what no Computer Science guy could have ever done...He peaked my interest.
+He (an ECE laddie like me) had made what no Computer Science guy could have ever done...He peaked my interest.

 How delightful it was, a **clean and slick website**, with almost no JavaScript, while running on a **jerry-rigged smartphone/server**.
 It was no short of a feat of wizardry.
 That very same day I acquired the [jbcr.pt](https://jbcr.pt) domain from [amen.pt](https://amen.pt), for the low-low price of **FREE**!

-And so like Gandalf to Bilbo had convinced me to go onto an **unexpected journey** ...
+And so like Gandalf with Bilbo, he had convinced me to go onto an **unexpected journey** ...
 Some months later of course, since the idea needed time to ferment - like a nicely brewed golden mead, but instead of honey, yeast and water my ingredients would be hugo, my router and a Thinkpad T410.

 # An Infallible Plan with Infallible Guidelines